Chatham-Kent Rural Pipeline Expansion Project

 Commitment to environment

-Union Gas is committed to minimizing the effects of our projects and operations on the environment.
-An Environmental Report will be completed by an independent third party, and in consultation with affected Indigenous communities, landowners, government agencies and others.
+We are committed to minimizing the effects of our projects and operations on the environment.
+An Environmental Report has been completed by an independent third party - in consultation with affected Indigenous communities, landowners, government agencies and others.

 We value the thoughts and ideas of interested parties.
-Feedback received from the public, through our information sessions and other venues, will be instrumental in evaluating and ultimately confirming the final preferred route for the pipeline.
+Feedback received from the public, through our information sessions and other venues, was instrumental in evaluating and ultimately confirming the final preferred route for the pipeline.

 We are also a big contributor to the economic vitality of the province.
 Our experienced pipeline contractors, for example, will use many local resources to build the pipeline and where possible will procure materials from the local community.